 IDC predicts that the world will be producing 180 zettabytes (that’s 180 trillion gigabytes) of data per year by 2025.
-In 2015, only ten zettabytes of data was produced.
 All of that data, and the insights based on the analysis of that data, are valuable.

 Certain tasks in analytics require human input, which can range from simple to complex.
-Simple tasks can be outsourced via crowdsourcing while the more complicated ones require curated crowds.
+Simple tasks can be crowdsourced, while the more complicated ones require curated crowds.

-“These search engine providers gather high-quality data they can trust to accurately measure the success of their current algorithms,” Christenson says, “compare their search engine against competitors, and test out new iterations before launching.”
+Christenson also notes, “these search engine providers gather high-quality data they can trust to accurately measure the success of their current algorithms, compare their search engine against competitors, and test out new iterations before launching.”